 Add water just off the boil and stir as the miso melts to make a glorious stock.
 Taste, and add more miso if needed.
 Add more water to make a bowlful.

 Stir through some red or green chilli paste to taste, and some garlic-ginger paste.
 Finely chop some coriander, parsley or basil and add.
 Add fresh chilli if you wish.
 Crumble some wakame seaweed and add, or a small piece of kombu.
 Finally take 1 or 2 spring onions (the small thin ones, they may be called scallions or green onions where you live), chop and add.
 You can add finely sliced or chopped vegetables such as mushroom, carrot, daikon, red radish, jicama or tiny fronds of broccoli and cauliflower.
-Add peas..
+Add Peas, Edamame, or Broad Beans..
 Small cubes of tofu are also a very nice addition.
 Asian shops will stock small bows of bean curd skin – soak these and add.
 A few cooked, small lentils.
 Bean sprouts.

 Every dish of miso can be different, and delightful.

 Best sipped from a great bowl just big enough for one serving.

 Stocks for Miso Soups

 There is no need to make special stocks or broths for Miso Soup, as the ingredients provide ample flavour.
 But if you would like to use a base for the soup and pull back on some of the ingredients try these:

 - Beautiful aromatic Asian stock of lemongrass, lime leaves and ginger

 - Vegetarian Dashi which already has miso in it.
 Just add a little more miso (if needed) and any of your chosen additions.